Trump shifts strategy to hold power as recount, lawsuit efforts founder

 “From a legal standpoint, this election is over,” Boies told CNBC on Thursday.

-Reporting by Andy Sullivan in Washington and Michael Martina in Detroit; Additional reporting by Jarrett Renshaw in Wilmington, Delaware, and Doina Chiacu, Jason Lange, Susan Heavey and David Morgan in Washington; Writing by Sonya Hepinstall and Joseph Ax; Editing by Scott Malone, Alistair Bell and Peter Cooney
+Reporting by Jarrett Renshaw in Wilmington, Delaware, and Michael Martina in Detroit; Additional reporting by Andy Sullivan, Doina Chiacu, Jason Lange, Susan Heavey and David Morgan in Washington; Writing by Sonya Hepinstall and Joseph Ax; Editing by Scott Malone, Alistair Bell and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.